GiacomoValliPhD/Muscle_Function_from_Force/README.md

 exported from Labchart at 1000 Hz sampling frequency, but it works also with a different sampling frequency

+Two sample files can be found in the GitHub repository

 The user only needs to run the script and read the instructions in the interactive figures

 The script automatically filters the signal from noise caused by the alternate current